veit/cookiecutter-namespace-template/README.rst

 * Optional command line interface using `Click
   <https://palletsprojects.com/p/click/>`_

-If you really want to create a new package for Python 2, in spite of the `Python 2.7 countdown <https://pythonclock.org/>`_ and the `Sunsetting Python 2 support <https://python3statement.org/>`_, then use ``cookiecutter-namespace-template`` <0.2.
+If you really want to create a new package with Python 2, in spite of the `Python 2.7 countdown <https://pythonclock.org/>`_ and the `Sunsetting Python 2 support <https://python3statement.org/>`_, then use ``cookiecutter-namespace-template`` <0.2.